DRG-developer/device_xiaomi_cepheus/README.md

 The Xiaomi Mi 9 (codenamed _"cepheus"_) is a high-end smartphone from Xiaomi.

-updated for lineageOS 18 by Dexter Braunius
+unable to be updated to LoS 18.1 by me, because i am to stupid for that